pabliqe/slugtenberg/README.md

 │
 ├─ media/
 │  └─ *(.jpg|.jpeg|.png|.gif|.ico|.mp3|.mp4|.oga|.ogg|.wav|.webm)
-│     ├─ Will be copied to the public to the Assets folder.
+│     ├─ Media files are optimized and copied to the Assets folder.
 │     └─ Assets can be accesed on {{ 'filename.png' | assetLink }}
 │
 ├─ scripts/
 │  └─ *.js
-│     └─ Parsed as ECMA6, minized and compiled into {{ config.scriptsLink }}
+│     └─ Scripts are parsed as ECMA6, minized and compiled into {{ config.scriptsLink }}
 │
 ├─ slugs/
-│  ├─ Files and folders will be used as site URL hierarchy.
+│  ├─ Files and folders here will make site URLs hierarchy.
 │  │
 │  ├─ *(.html|.liquid)
-│  │  ├─ Compile to site view that can be accesed throw clean URL │  │  └─ Current URL slug always available at {{ current }}
+│  │  ├─ Template files compile into a site view using filename as URL slug │  │  └─ Current URL slug always available at {{ current }}
 │  │
 │  ├─ *(.json|.yml)
-│  │  └─ Attached to slug view as {{ variable }}.
+│  │  └─ Data files are linked to current view at {{ variable }}.
 │  │
 │  ├─ *(.md|.markdown)
-│  │  └─ Attached to slug view as {{ contents.filename }}.
+│  │  └─ Content files are linked to current view at {{ contents.filename }}.
 │  │
 │  └─ *(.jpg|.jpeg|.png|.gif|.ico|.mp3|.mp4|.oga|.ogg|.wav|.webm)
-│     └─ Attached to slug view as {{ media.filename }}.
+│     └─ Asset files are linked to current view at {{ media.filename }}.
 │
 └─ styles/
    └─ *(.scss|.sass|.css)
-      └─ Get paresed, minimized and compiled into {{ config.stylesLink }}
+      └─ Styles parsed as CSS, minimized and compiled into {{ config.stylesLink }}
 ```

 ## Database-Free